ThomasMariaFrey/Comparative-Analysis-of-SUMO-and-MATSim-in-a-Case-Study/README.md

 The software tool can be downloaded here: [CEMDAP Download](https://www.caee.utexas.edu/prof/bhat/cemdap.htm).
 How the input data, that is being created by the following scripts, can be imported into CEMDAP and how the activity plans are generated is described in detail in the CEMDAP user manual.
 This manual is found in the download link.

 The directory *CEMDAP* contains all files necessary for the creation of the input data.
 The five creation files, noted by the CEMDAP_ at the beginning of the filename, are used to create output files in the *data* directory.
-The output files correspond in name to the creation files, except for *CEMDAP_LevelOfServiceGenerator.py* which generates the output files *losoffpk.dat*, *lospeakam.dat* and *lospeakpm.dat*.
+The output files correspond in name to the creation files, except for *CEMDAP_LevelOfServiceGenerator.py* which generates the output files *losoffpk.dat*, *lospeakam.dat*, and *lospeakpm.dat*.
 Data sources are provided in the geodata.py file.

 The output of CEMDAP can not immediately be used as a population.xml file for MATSim.
 For this, the software tool [CEMDAP2MATsim](https://github.com/fzenoni/matsim/tree/f4958b063b76ddef2f2fc4b5fa68e1ed8346bf84/playgrounds/dziemke/src/main/java/playground/dziemke/cemdapMatsimCadyts/cemdap2matsim) has to be used.